 Why having fewer ads per page is better

-Advertisers use a myriad of monitoring and targeting technology baked into campaign ad tags to identify where their ads are running, how many ads are running on the same page, and many other data points in relation to campaigns.
-After a campaign launches we are provided a list of Publisher URLs the advertiser to would like us to remove from a campaign, and oftentimes those sites are removed because there are too many competing ads on a page.
+Advertisers use a myriad of monitoring and targeting technology to identify where their ads are running, and how many ads are running on the same page.
+After a campaign launches, advertisers send us a list of Publisher URLs the advertiser to would like us to remove from a campaign.
+Often sites are removed because there are too many competing ads on a page.

 Maximum performance for advertisers:

 Less clutter allows ads to stand out and perform.
 Advertisers want you to click on their ad or engage with it in some way shape or form so minimizing competition is the goal.

 Viewability is a measurement metric which is really important to Advertisers .
 It’s the rate at when the ads on your page are “in-view” – learn more about Viewability

 Advertisers love when they are the only ad on the page.
 When there are several ads units on a page, the more likely a competitor will also appear on the page.

 In summary, if you’ve got more too many ads on a page, you’ll earn less revenue, and be less in demand by advertisers.
 So now is the time to get in line with industry standards and stick to fewer advertisements per page.
 Check out this article on positioning your ad units which will help understand where to place your ad units on pages in more detail.
 And don’t forget, we offer free custom ad placement and optimization to assure your site is earning maximum revenue with the best possible user experience to increase overall traffic!